I used to be sick. Really, really sick. I was so sick, in fact, that sickness was all I knew. Sickness was my life.

 About a week later, a beautiful Reiki Master named Barb Hay places her hands on the crown of my head.
 There is soft music playing.
 The springtime trees are blossoming, wafting their soothing smells through the two-story window.

 Almost immediately, I feel strange sensations pulsing from her hands into my body.
-Her hands are hot—like an oven!—and my skin below her hands are tingling.
+Her hands are hot—like an oven!—and my skin below her hands is tingling.
 As she moves her hands from my crown to my forehead, and then down to my chin, I begin to wonder how all of this is possible.
 How is there such a great amount of heat if her hands are resting still on my skin?
 How is there such vibration?
 What is happening?
 What kind of crazy magic is this?

 A few minutes into the session, I begin to lose control.
 My body begins to twitch.
 My arms, legs, and head are thrashing, jerking about.
 My breath is coming deep and fast, and there are moans and sighs.
 I begin to breathe out what feels like nasty toxic sludge.
 As I breathe, I suddenly realize all that I have carried, since childhood.
 In this moment, I realize how truly sick I have been.